null

 What Is Tea Staining on Stainless Steel?

 Tea staining is the term used to describe the brown or rust-coloured surface discolouration that can appear on stainless steel in certain environments.
 Despite its alarming appearance, tea staining is a surface-level cosmetic issue only — it does not indicate corrosion of the steel itself, and the structural integrity of the spillway is not affected.
+This applies to both 304 and 316 grade, though 316 is significantly more resistant.

 Step 1 — Regular Rinse